 Other than that, these stylus have an ergonomic shape which makes it comfortable to hold during long drawing sessions.

-The front half of these stylus have a grippy silicone material which provides better grip, especially on sweaty hands
+The front half of these stylus has a grippy silicone material which provides better grip, especially on sweaty hands

-Overall both the stylus are very similar to each other and provide equally good drawing experience.
+Overall both the stylus are very similar to each other and provide an equally good drawing experience.

 One interesting thing is the Xp Pen Artist 24 Pro comes with not one but two stylus, which is kind of redundant.

 Pen holder – Pen holder vs Pen stand

 With Xp Pen Artist 24 Pro, you get a heavy-duty cylindrical pen holder that you can use to safely store the stylus.
 This pen holder serves a dual purpose, as its front cap opens up and works as a pen stand.